-Collect Fresh And Reliable Competitor Data On Prices And StocksTo get a reliable result, you need to use reliable raw data.
-That’s why you need to monitor competitor’s prices and stocks daily.
-For some industries, e.g. electronics, even a few times per day.
+Collect fresh and accurate competitive data on prices and stockTo get a reliable result, you need to use reliable raw data.
+This is why it is essential to monitor competitor’s prices and stocks on a daily basis.
+For some industries, e.g. electronics, it’s necessary to monitor prices multiple times per day.
 Otherwise, you’re data is likely to be outdated and you’ll be comparing yourself to competitor prices that no longer exist.

-Create a Single Spreadsheet With All the Data You’ve CollectedIn order to manage and manipulate all the data, you need to store it in a single place.
+Create a Single Spreadsheet With All the Data You’ve CollectedIn order to manage your data, you need to store it in a single place.

-Apply Formulas From the Previous ParagraphYou can easily manage this process, as long as you’re already familiar with MS Excel or another spreadsheet building software, applying formulas to your data in your spreadsheet should not be too complex of a task.
+Apply Formulas From the Previous ParagraphSo long as you’re already familiar with MS Excel or another spreadsheet building software, applying formulas to your data in your spreadsheet should not be too complex of a task.

-Build a ChartThis bullet point is not necessary, but very useful to literally see all the deviations and recognize the dependencies between competitor’s changes and your sales results.
+Build a ChartThis bullet point is not obligatory, but very useful to better visualize deviations and recognize the dependencies between competitor’s changes and your sales results.

 Add All Your Sales DataAs we mentioned before, the Price Index is useless without sales data.
-The Price Index shown by itself will give you market data, but tell you nothing about market impact.
+The Price Index shown by itself will give you market data, but will tell you nothing about market impact without sales data.

-Discover the Exact Activity That Affected Your SalesBy diving from the bird’s-eye-view to the data of current date-competitor-product you’ll be able to see what caused the market change, and affected your sales.
+Discover the Exact Activity That Affected Your SalesWith all of this information properly calculated and demonstrated, you’ll be able to see what and who affected your sales at a given time.

 Complexity of Calculation

 The first issue retailers usually face is regarding data quality.
-Some of them grab data from marketplaces, instead of the rival’s website.
-Some use self-made parsers.
-Some hire people to do it manually, or buy cheap solutions that deliver low-quality data.
-As a result, poor data leads to poor pricing decisions.
+Some of them grab data from marketplaces, instead taking data from their rival’s website directly.
+Other companies use self-made parsers.
+Some hire people to scrape data manually, or buy cheap solutions that deliver low-quality data.
+This low-quality data often leads to poor pricing decisions.

-Therefore, you can define your key competitors in 15 minutes.
-However, the preparation process for this time slot is complex and long.
-That is, unless you’re using an advanced pricing solution for your data needs.
+Knowing all this, you can now define your key competitors in 15 minutes.
+However, the preparation process can be complex, and take much longer than 15 minutes unless you’re using an advanced pricing solution for your data needs.
 Advanced software allows you to automate all the processes on data mining and merging, price comparison and price changes, which saves you the time and frustration of collecting and comparing all of this data manually.
 You can check out a dedicated case study that gives an in-depth look into how advanced software can be implemented in this regard.

-Calculate the Price Index, discover your market landscape, granulate actionable insights, and make smarter business decisions!
+Calculate the Price Index, discover your market landscape, uncover detailed insights from collected data, and make smarter business decisions!